arCt1cX/giocotimer/README.md

    - The inactive player's timer counts up (gaining time)
    - Players switch by pressing their button when they complete their turn
    - Timers increase and decrease at the same rate
+   - A small menu button is available in the center to return to the main menu at any time

 4. **Game End**:
    - If a player's timer reaches 0, they lose and the game ends